HamRadioTools/hamradio_tools/docs/protocol/message-formats.md

 Each message type contains:

-- a root object defining the message type (spot, chat, wx, etc.),
+- a root object defining the message type (spot, chat, wx, etc...),
 - optional extensions that provide additional context or data,
 - a strict, minimal set of required fields for compatibility across clients.